greg/objser/spec.md

     |  0xd9  |xxxxxxxx|xxxxxxxx|xxxxxxxx|xxxxxxxx| map |
      -------- -------- -------- -------- -------- =====

-**Note:** in this case, the map cannot be replaced with `nil` to encode an empty map, as this would be interpreted as an empty array.

-The `typedk` formats encode a map where all keys are of the same type:
+The `typedm` formats encode a map where all keys are of the same type:

-    typedk8: map with 8-bit key type  typedk16: map with 16-bit key type
+    typedm8: map with 8-bit key type  typedm16: map with 16-bit key type
      -------- -------- =====           -------- -------- -------- =====
     |  0xda  |xxxxxxxx| map |         |  0xdb  |xxxxxxxx|xxxxxxxx| map |
      -------- -------- =====           -------- -------- -------- =====

-            typedk32: map with 32-bit value type
+            typedm32: map with 32-bit value type
      -------- -------- -------- -------- -------- =====
     |  0xdc  |xxxxxxxx|xxxxxxxx|xxxxxxxx|xxxxxxxx| map |
      -------- -------- -------- -------- -------- =====

 where `map` is a `map`, `nil`, or a map with a specified value type.
 This makes it possible to specify separate key and value types for a map.

+**Note:** in the case of an empty map with a specified value type but *no* key type, `nil` cannot be stored for `map`, as this would conflict with an empty typed array.

 ## Implementation guidelines